pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

         'PackageInstall' resource install status: ReconcileSucceeded
     ```

-## Configure namespace
+## <a id="config-ns"></a> Configure namespace

 The following sections describe how to configure service accounts and registry credentials.

 The following access is required:

   - Read access to the registry containing the Tanzu Application Platform bundles.
-This is the registry from setup step [Relocate images to a registry](../../docs-tap/install.hbs.md#relocate-images-to-a-registry) or `registry.tanzu.vmware.com`.
+This is the registry from the [Relocate images to a registry](../../docs-tap/install.hbs.md#relocate-images-to-a-registry) step or `registry.tanzu.vmware.com`.
   - Read access to the registry containing the image to scan, if scanning a private image
   - Write access to the registry to which results are published